mruiz7797/double-seven-guitars/docs/testing.md

 WAVE IDENTIFIED (fixes completed on all pages before running remaining tests):
 - no h1 on the page
-This was corrected by adding a h1 to the hero image section but applying to the [boostrap "visually-hidden" class](https://getbootstrap.com/docs/5.0/helpers/visually-hidden/)
+This was corrected by adding a h1 to the hero image section but applying to the [bootstrap "visually-hidden" class](https://getbootstrap.com/docs/5.0/helpers/visually-hidden/)
 - empty link (facebook icon)
 This has been corrected by adding a span with "visually-hidden" class that says "Navigate to Facebook".
 Advice taken from [here](https://kittygiraudel.com/2020/12/10/accessible-icon-links/) and [here](https://a11y-101.com/development/icons-and-links#:~:text=Enhance%20icon%20with%20text,the%20icon%20within%20the%20link.&text=VoiceOver%20will%20read%20link%2C%20home,%3A%20URL%20comma%20read%2Donly%20.).
 - links containing "click here" or just "here" should be reworded